Mike Flanagan (filmmaker)

 Mike Flanagan (born May 20, 1978) is an American filmmaker, best known for his horror work.
-Flanagan wrote, directed, produced, and edited the films Absentia (2011), Oculus (2013), Hush, Before I Wake, Ouija: Origin of Evil (all 2016), Gerald's Game (2017), Doctor Sleep (2019), and The Life of Chuck (2024).
-He created, wrote, produced, and served as showrunner on the Netflix horror series The Haunting of Hill House (2018), The Haunting of Bly Manor (2020), Midnight Mass (2021), The Midnight Club (2022), and The Fall of the House of Usher (2023), also directing and editing some if not all episodes of each.
+Flanagan wrote, directed, and edited the films Absentia (2011), Oculus (2013), Hush, Before I Wake, Ouija: Origin of Evil (all 2016), Gerald's Game (2017), Doctor Sleep (2019), The Life of Chuck (2024), and the upcoming The Exorcist: Martyrs (2027).
+He also wrote the first draft of the script for the upcoming film Clayface (2026) for the DC Universe.
+He created, wrote, produced, and served as showrunner on the Netflix horror series The Haunting of Hill House (2018), The Haunting of Bly Manor (2020), Midnight Mass (2021), The Midnight Club (2022), and The Fall of the House of Usher (2023), and the upcoming Amazon Prime Video series Carrie (2026).

 Flanagan often works with the same cast and crew members.
 His most frequent collaborators include his wife, actress Kate Siegel, who has been featured in most of his works since Oculus and co-wrote the screenplay of Hush.
-Other frequent collaborators include Samantha Sloyan, Carla Gugino, Rahul Kohli, Bruce Greenwood, Michael Trucco, Annalise Basso, Henry Thomas, Stephen King and Mark Hamill.
+Other frequent collaborators include Samantha Sloyan, Carla Gugino, Rahul Kohli, Karen Gillan, Bruce Greenwood, Michael Trucco, Annalise Basso, Henry Thomas, Stephen King, and Mark Hamill.

 Early life

 Mike Flanagan was born in Salem, Massachusetts, on May 20, 1978, from parents Timothy and Laura Flanagan.
-He has a younger non-binary sibling, Jamie.
+He has a younger sibling, Jamie.
 Their family moved around often due to his father's job in the U.S. Coast Guard, at one point living on Governors Island.
-Although they only briefly lived in Salem, it left an impression on Mike, and he retained an interest in both the Salem witch trials and associated topics such as ghost stories and horror fiction.
+Though their time in Salem was brief, it left an impression on Mike, and he retained an interest in both the Salem witch trials and associated topics such as ghost stories and horror fiction.

 He later lived in Maryland, where he was a student at Archbishop Spalding High School, becoming involved in the drama department and the president of the school's Student Government Association, before attending Towson University.
 He graduated with a BA, majoring in Electronic Media & Film and minoring in Theater.

 Growing up, Flanagan made amateur short films with his family's video camera.
 He was a fan of Stephen King, whose work he would later adapt to the screen, reading It in fifth grade, which he claimed "absolutely traumatized me", and Gerald's Game, which he would later adapt, in college.
 He described himself growing up as "a very scared kid" who "couldn’t watch horror movies at all."